Positivity and Negativity: Right now, with current things going on in the world, it’s safe to say that there is a great deal of negativity in the air.

 Being surrounded by negativity can be physically and mentally draining and can severely hinder your health, both physical and mental.

-Basically, negative people and negative energy drain the life from you, which is not healthy in the least.
+Basically, negative people and negative energy drain your life from you, which is not healthy in the least.
 Positivity and Negativity don’t mix.

 6. Negative people only see the bad